Pelvic inflammatory disease (PID)

 • Seeking prompt treatment for any infections

-• Having coil (IUD) insertions performed in a sterile setting by a trained specialist
+• Having coil (IUD) insertions performed in a sterile setting by a trained specialist* Not douching as it may increase the risk of PID.

-Why Choose Happiher for PID Care?
+Why Happiher for PID Care?

-• Same-week private consultations
+• Same week private consultations

 • Rapid access to diagnostic testing and ultrasound

-• Immediate antibiotic treatment when needed
+• Immediate antibiotic treatment if needed

-• Specialist minimally invasive surgical care
+• Specialist minimally invasive surgery

-• Follow-up and fertility support if required
+• Follow up and fertility support if required

 Pelvic Inflammatory Disease (PID): Understanding, Diagnosing, and Treating Pelvic Infections

-What Is Pelvic Inflammatory Disease (PID)?
+What is Pelvic Inflammatory Disease (PID)?

 • Normal vaginal bacteria becoming unbalanced

-• Bacteria introduced during childbirth, miscarriage, abortion, or pelvic procedures like coil (IUD) insertion
+• Bacteria introduced during childbirth, miscarriage, abortion or pelvic procedures like coil (IUD) insertion

-Causes and Risk Factors of PID
+Introduction to PID - Causes and Risk Factors of PID

 Symptoms of PID